jlatina/finalproject/README.md

 }
 ```
  ### Running Program
- 1. Navigate through terminal where the file is
+ 1. Navigate through terminal to the location of main.cpp
  2. Compile file
  3. Run executable